 The loan agreements with the Washington Higher Education Facilities Authority require the University to comply with certain financial and other covenants described in those agreements.
-As of May 31, 2017 the University has received a first year waiver for non-compliance with the liquidity ratio.

 Other - The note payable to an individual, dated January 20, 1995, was issued to purchase land adjacent to the University and is secured by the land.
 The note bears interest at a rate of 9.0%, with monthly installments of \$2, including interest, due through February 1, 2019.